cmeiklejohn/cmeiklejohn.github.io/_posts/2018-03-02-lasp-vs-bloom.markdown

 Lasp also comes with deployment support, via a system called Sprinter, that supports cluster deployments on Apache Mesos, Kubernetes-based systems like Google Cloud Platform, and Docker Compose, making it easy to deploy and manage at scale.

-Lasp isn't just a programming model, it's what I like to call a programming system for distributed applications, like systems like Argus were in the 80s.
+Lasp isn't just a programming model, it's what I like to call a programming system for distributed applications, as distributed systems in the 80's were: [Emerald](http://christophermeiklejohn.com/pl/2016/03/05/emerald.html) and [Argus](http://christophermeiklejohn.com/pl/2016/08/08/argus.html).
 We're actively growing the performance of the system, along with features, and language expressivity.
 Stay tuned for the coming months, where we plan to release a number of new features.